 Yes, Next is a fast fashion brand.

+- When it comes to social sustainability, Next has standard protections in place – a Code of Practice, and supplier lists on its site (although this covers over 1000 different factories, predominantly in China and Turkey).
 On its corporate site, Next estimates 98% of all of its products come from compliant factories.
 My question is – if you can identify that 2% discrepancy, why not eliminate it altogether?

 - In 2014, Living Wage Foundation campaigned for Next to pay its 40,000+ staff the living wage (at the time, £7.65/hour, rather than the £6.70/hour Next paid) but the chain declined, despite making £695 million in profit that year.

-This snippet is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.
+This post is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.